Dad, what do you remember about the birth of your children?

 Terrain in the Umpqua National Forest is mountainous and wooded.
 To properly outfit myself for this new line of work, I needed proper logger boots.
 I went to the Sutherlin Golden Rule Store and purchased a pair of Wesco Calk Boots, with sharpened points embedded in the soles.

-The crew of choker setters were tasked with man-handling 3/4 inch choker-cables around the logs and then connecting the end of the choker to the large overhead high-lead cable.
-To survive, choker setters need to stay above and away from commotion that logs create when yanked from their resting place and dragged thrashing down the hillside.
+The crew of choker setters were tasked with manhandling 3/4-inch choker-cables around the logs and then connecting the ends of the chokers to the large, overhead high-lead cable.
+To survive, choker setters need to stay above and away from the commotion that logs create when yanked from their resting places and dragged thrashing down the hillside.

 Following my sophomore year at Oregon State, I fell into a fishing job with Nels Otness in Petersburg, Alaska.
 His son Alan was my roommate and Alan’s stories about commercial fishing in Alaska sounded too good to be true.
-Promptly after final exams, we drove my car North to Prince Rupert, Canada and bordered the Alaska Ferry to Petersburg.
+Promptly after final exams, we drove my car north to Prince Rupert, Canada, and boarded the Alaska Ferry to Petersburg.

 Petersburg, population about 2800, is a village on Mitkof Island in Southeastern Alaska between Wrangell and Juneau.
 Native Americans in this area are members of the Tlingit Tribe who inhabited this area for hundreds, perhaps thousands of years.
 Immigrants from Norway and Sweden populated this area in the early 1900s, because of similarities to their ancestral habitat.

 The Otness family was kind to me, providing a rental room in their home, and orienting me to life in their world.
 My job was that of deckhand on the Boat Seanna, fishing for halibut, and later for salmon in Frederick Sound.